 Under this program, your new loan’s interest rate cannot exceed the rate of the loan being refinanced, and you can select a term of up to 30 years.
-That means you can use the loan to extend your mortgage’s term and reduce your monthly payment without increasing the interest rate.
+This means you can use the loan to extend your mortgage’s term and reduce your monthly payment without increasing your interest rate.

 6. Set custom terms with a portfolio loan

-A portfolio loan is a custom-built mortgage that you can design with the help of a lender.
-These loans are typically more flexible than other types of mortgages because the lender works with you to figure out all the terms and requirements.
+A portfolio loan is a custom-built mortgage that you can design with the help of a lender and can’t be sold to Fannie Mae or Freddie Mac, which are government-sponsored enterprises.
+These in-house loans have looser requirements because the lender works with you to figure out the terms and qualifications.

-You can get one of these loans with bad credit by offering other assurances to the lender.
-For example, you might pledge assets such as investments or a second property as collateral.
-Doing so can convince lenders to approve your refinance despite a poor credit score.
+This could be an option for refinancing with bad credit because you can offer other assurances to the lender.
+For example, you might pledge assets such as investments as collateral.
+Doing so can convince the lender to approve your refinance.

 7. Use a cash-out refinance to consolidate debts

 Your overall debt — including the amount you owe in comparison to your credit limits, known as your credit utilization ratio — plays a big role in determining your credit score.
 High credit card balances and other loans on top of a mortgage could cause your credit score to drop.

 A cash-out refinance could help increase your score by consolidating high-interest debts.
 You borrow more than what you currently owe on your mortgage, pay off the old loan, and use the difference to pay off other debts.

 8. Talk to lenders or nonprofit organizations to seek a solution